-Image 6-9: Example of connector settings for an HDMI connector
+Image 6-9 Example of connector settings for an HDMI connector

-5. You can change the following:

-- To force a limit on the color space, select one of the available color spaces. - To force a limit on the used signal range, select one of the available signal ranges. - To set a video timing other than the one native for the connector, select one of the options under EDID.

-Note: You cannot change the EDID for SDI connectors.
+- 5. You can change the following: - To force a limit on the used signal range, select one of the available signal ranges. - To force a limit on the color space, select one of the available color spaces. - To set a video timing other than the one native for the connector, select one of the options under EDID. - Note: You cannot change the EDID for SDI connectors.